q09sssisiwjb/Pro84/replit.md

    - `VITE_FIREBASE_MEASUREMENT_ID` (optional)
    - Get from: Firebase Console (https://console.firebase.google.com)

-3. **Google Drive Integration** (Already connected):
+3. **Google Drive Integration** (Optional, for persistent storage):
-   - The google-drive integration is already added to the project
+   - The app includes Google Drive integration code for persistent storage
-   - Used for persistent storage of application data
+   - Currently using in-memory storage as fallback (data is not persisted across restarts)
-   - No manual configuration needed - uses Replit Connectors
+   - To enable Google Drive storage, set up the google-drive Replit Connector

 4. **Database** (Optional):
    - `DATABASE_URL` - PostgreSQL connection string
-   - Currently the app uses Google Drive storage by default
+   - Not currently required - app uses in-memory storage by default
-   - Database is optional and only needed if switching from Google Drive to PostgreSQL
+   - Can be enabled for persistent storage instead of Google Drive

 ### Running the Project